mahozad/compose-exe-manifest/README.md

 A Gradle plugin for [Compose Multiplatform][1] projects to embed a [manifest][2] in the app exe file.

-> [!WARNING]
-> The plugin has not been approved by Gradle yet.
-Please come back a few days later!

 > [!NOTE]
 > The embedding only works for `create*Distributable` and `run*Distributable` tasks.
 > The plugin currently does **NOT** work for packaging tasks (like `packageExe`).